Minnesota Wild: Ownership

 The franchise was originally owned by a limited partnership formed by former majority owner Bob Naegele, Jr. of Naegele Sports, LLC in 1997.
 On January 10, 2008, it was announced the franchise was being sold to former Nashville Predators owner Craig Leipold.
 The NHL's Board of Governors officially approved Leipold's purchase of Minnesota Sports & Entertainment (MSE) on April 10, 2008.
 Leipold, a resident of Racine, Wisconsin, completed the sale of the Nashville Predators to a local ownership group on December 7, 2007, a team he owned since the expansion franchise was awarded to Nashville in 1997.

-Leipold is the majority owner and principal investor in MSE, a regional sports and entertainment leader that includes the NHL's Minnesota Wild, its AHL affiliate the Iowa Wild of the American Hockey League, Wildside Caterers, 317 on Rice Park and the facility management of Grand Casino Arena and the Saint Paul RiverCentre.
+Leipold is the majority owner and principal investor in MSE, a regional sports and entertainment leader that includes the NHL's Minnesota Wild, its AHL affiliate the Iowa Wild of the American Hockey League, Wildside Caterers and 317 on Rice Park.
 He also serves as the team's Governor at NHL Board of Governors' meetings.
-After purchase of MSE, Mr. Leipold sold the Swarm to John Arlotta.
-Along with the Wild, the group has year-round management rights of the Grand Casino Arena, and currently has a management contract to manage the adjoining Saint Paul RiverCentre and Roy Wilkins Auditorium; in addition the partnership also owns and operates 317 on Rice Park, which is the former historic Minnesota club.
+After his purchase of MSE, Mr. Leipold sold the Georgia Swarm to John Arlotta.
+Along with the Wild, the group has year-round management rights of the Grand Casino Arena, and currently has a contract to manage the adjoining Saint Paul RiverCentre and Roy Wilkins Auditorium; in addition, the partnership also owns and operates 317 on Rice Park, a historic former Minnesota club.